LourensWalters/lourenswalters.github.io/docs/_posts/blog/battery_cycle_life/2023-02-21-capstone-project-report.md

 The final model can be accessed here:

-<https://github.com/LourensWalters/battery-cycle-life> (see Deep Learning Model Backup.ipynb)
+<https://github.com/LourensWalters/lithium-ion-sustainability> (see src/notebooks/Deep Learning Model.ipynb)

 Although the Deep Learning model performs well it is substantially more complex than the ElasticNet used in the original paper.
 A model such as this will be difficult to maintain and deploy due costly resources used to train and run the model.
 The model does however not require domain specific knowledge to build and maintain.